aibasel-teaching/krummstab/README.md

 ./adam-script -h
 ```
 If you are, for example, using windows and have the script in the parent
-directory, you'd do something like
+directory, you would do something like:
 ```
 python3 ..\adam-script.py -h
 ```

 ## Marking a Sheet

 While the steps above are only necessary for the initial setup, the following
 procedure applies to every exercise sheet.